OCR-D/ocrd-website/site/en/setup.md

 <details>
 <summary>- Python 3.5, 3.6 or 3.7</summary>

-  - OCR-D's target Python version is currently Python 3.5 which we will continue to support until at least the end of 2020
+  - OCR-D's target Python version is currently Python 3.5 which we will continue to support until at least Q1 2021
   - Python 3.6 and 3.7 are also tested and supported
   - We currently **cannot fully support Python 3.8**, because there currently (July 2020) are no pre-built Python packages for Tensorflow and other GPU related software).
 We expect to unconditionally support Python 3.8 in Q1 2021 the latest.